bssd-ltd/styleguide/shellguide.md

 Comment tricky, non-obvious, interesting or important parts of your code.

-This follows general Google coding comment practice.
+This follows general Bssd Ltd coding comment practice.
 Don't comment everything.
 If there's a complex algorithm or you're doing something out of the ordinary, put a short comment in.